 Albert Einstein (14 March 1879 - 18 April 1955) was a German-born theoretical physicist.
-A leading figure in theoretical physics throughout the early-mid 20th century, he is now one of most well-known and respected scientists of all time.
+A leading figure in scientific thought throughout the early-mid 20th century, he is now one of most well-known and respected scientists of all time.

 Another myth that's often spread about Einstein is that he didn't start talking until he was about 4 (most kids start talking before their 1st birthday).
 While it's still possible that he didn't start speaking until later in his life, a published story from his grandparents show his curious mind already at work by age 2.
 After meeting his new baby sister for the first time, little Albert, imagining her as some new toy to play with, said, "But where are its wheels?"

 In 1952, Einstein was offered the ceremonial position of becoming the second President of Israel, then a relatively new country.
 He reluctantly decided to turn down the offer, stating that he had, "Neither the natural ability nor the experience" for the job.

 Though Einstein is often mistakenly added to the list of famous left-handed figures, there are many photographs that prove his right handedness.
 Sorry, lefties!

 Einstein championed civil rights, calling segregation "a disease," and promising that he did, "not intend to be quiet about it."

 Partly because of stomach problems and partly because of his compassion for animals, Einstein made the decision to give up meat later in his life.